cmungall/json-flattener/README.md

  * if the key value is a list of dicts/objects, then flatten each key of this inner dict into a list
      * e.g. if `books` is a list of book objects, and `name` is a key on book, then `books_name` is a list of names of each book
      * order is significant - the first element of `books_name` is matched to the first element of `books_price`, etc
- * Allow any key to be serialized as yaml/json/pickle if desired
+ * Allow any key to be serialized as yaml/json/pickle if configured

 ## Command line usage (TODO)